AlphaCore0038/Ignite-26/README.md

 ## 💡 What This Project Demonstrates

-IGNITE'26 was built to explore how a frontend application can interact with a backend service and persistent data storage without relying on a traditional hosted server.
+IGNITE'26 was built to explore how a frontend application can interact with a backend service and persistent data storage without relying on a traditional hosted server...

 The project demonstrates: